-Other states have successfully drawn down federal funds to support the administrative costs of supporting school districts when they interface with both their state health agencies and the federal government, and California could do the same to support an Office of School-Based Health Programs.
+Other states have successfully drawn down federal funds to aid in the administrative costs of supporting schools as they interface with both their state health agencies and the federal government.
+California has the opportunity to do the same.
+AB 1322 would establish an Office of School-Based Health Programs within the California Department of Education for the purpose of administering health-related programs and advising on issues related to the delivery of school-based Medi-Cal services in the state.

-The expansion of eligibility to receive federal funds for school-based health services presents an unprecedented opportunity for the CDE to play a key role assisting districts that wish to serve the health and mental health needs of their students."
+With the expansion of eligibility to receive federal funds for school-based health services, there is an opportunity for an Office of School-Based Health Programs to play a vital role in assisting schools that wish to participate and to draw down federal funds."